uberholzer/partitioning_PLSR/README.md

 # About

 This repository contains code related to PLSR model for predicting small molecule partitioning in 2023 Kilgore et al., Nature Chemical Biology.
-Written by Kalon Overholt
+Written by Kalon Overholt.

 ## Contents